sethbeckett/quiz-generator/README.md

    - **Port already in use**: Stop existing containers with `docker compose down` or use different ports

 2. **Gemini API Key Issues**
-   - Ensure you have a valid Google AI Studio API key
+   - Ensure you have a valid Google AI Studio API key from [https://aistudio.google.com/app/apikey](https://aistudio.google.com/app/apikey)
    - Check that the key is properly set in environment variables
+   - Verify the API key has no extra spaces or characters

 3. **Database Connection Issues**
    - Verify SQLite file permissions